How to be a strong candidate for medical school

 Take advantage of pre-med resources

-Attend application seminars, the pre-medical orientation seminar, and a personal statement workshop.
+Attend application seminars, pre-medical orientation seminars, and a personal statement workshop.

 A medical preceptorship program will immerse you in a clinical environment with a physician mentor to give you a firsthand look into the profession.